History of the Philippines (1565–1898): Philippine Revolution

 By 1896, the Katipunan had a membership by the thousands.
-That same year, the existence of the Katipunan was discovered by the colonial authorities.
+That same year, the existence of the Katipunan was discovered by the Spanish authorities.
 In late August, Katipuneros gathered in Caloocan and declared the start of the revolution.
 The event is now known as the Cry of Balintawak or the Cry of Pugad Lawin, due to conflicting historical traditions and official government positions.
 Andrés Bonifacio called for a general offensive on Manila and was defeated in battle at the town of San Juan del Monte.
 He regrouped his forces and was able to briefly capture the towns of Marikina, San Mateo and Montalbán.
 Spanish counterattacks drove him back and he retreated to the heights of Balara and Morong and from there engaged in guerrilla warfare.
 By August 30, the revolt had spread to eight provinces.
 On that date, Governor-General Ramón Blanco declared a state of war in these provinces and placed them under martial law.
 These were Manila, Bulacan, Cavite, Pampanga, Tarlac, Laguna, Batangas, and Nueva Ecija.
 They would later be represented in the eight rays of the sun in the Filipino flag.
 Emilio Aguinaldo and the Katipuneros of Cavite were the most successful of the rebels and they controlled most of their province by September–October.
 They defended their territories with trenches designed by Edilberto Evangelista.

 Many of the educated ilustrado class such as Antonio Luna and Apolinario Mabini did not initially favor an armed revolution.
 José Rizal himself, whom the rebels took inspiration from and had consulted beforehand, disapproved of a premature revolution.
 He was arrested, tried and executed for treason, sedition and conspiracy on December 30, 1896.
 Before his arrest he had issued a statement disavowing the revolution, but in his farewell poem Mi último adiós he wrote that dying in battle for the sake of one's country was just as patriotic as his own impending death.